-Asger Dybvad Larsen is proud to participate in the exhibition Minimalism-Maximalism-Mechanissmmm at Aarhus Kunsthal
+We are proud to announce that Asger Dybvad Larsen will be participating in the exhibition Minimalism-Maximalism-Mechanissmmm at Aarhus Kunsthal

 Minimalism-Maximalism-Mechanissmmm Acts 1-4 examine how artists use materials to tell stories about their surroundings and everyday life.
 The exhibition creates connections between works of art and the visitor and focuses on how the curator can influence the connection between the work and the audience.
 As a whole, the exhibition appears as an exploration of how the institution presents itself, the art and the audience with the desire to give the audience an experience and make them aware of how meaning and connections are produced by the space.

 The exhibition is Curated by Jacob Fabricius (Director, Art Hub Copenhagen) and organized by Art Sonje Center (Seoul) and Kunsthal Aarhus